szweibel/DHRIFT-Workshops/creating-simulations.md

 ```

 Our `report()` method uses Python's built-in `max()` and `min()` functions to catch the highest and lowest roll in the list.
 Using the `stats` library, we also check the mean, median, mode, standard deviation, and variance of the results and print it to the terminal.
-Our `report()` method uses Python's built-in `max()` and `min()` functions to catch the highest and lowest roll in the list.
-Using the `stats` library, we also check the mean, median, mode, standard deviation, and variance of the results and print it to the terminal.

-Our last step is to create a new instance of our simulator class in a new cell, like we did before:
 Our last step is to create a new instance of our simulator class in a new cell, like we did before:

 ```python